BelkaDev/Mustream/README.md

 * Type a song title or artist name for a quick search. </br>
 * Add prefix `Album`/`Playlist` for respective results. </br>
 * You can direcly input a playlist URL. </br>
-* Spotify client must be running, there are many ways to hide it, depending your DE/WM. (cf. below)
+* Spotify client must be running. (cf. below on how to hide it).

 ## Tricks & Notes :
 * This script doesn't provide a client interface (pause,next,prev) </br>